bentan4853563/AmazHub/COMPANY.INFO.md

 # Vasilkoff.com
-Website of Brave Dev World. built with NextJS and hosted on Vercel.
+Website of AmazHub. built with NextJS and hosted on Vercel.

-# Brave Dev World Ltd
+# AmazHub Ltd
 Expertise in AI-enhanced web/mobile apps, DApps, and Smart Contracts.
 Your partner for advanced blockchain and AI solutions.

 # Companie's regirstration and offices
 ## Registration in Cyprus
-Brave Dev World Ltd Reg.
+AmazHub Ltd Reg.
 HE 344792
  VAT #CY10344792Y TIC 12344792A
  +35796253566
  +35799169229